Bessie Morse: Biography

 in that city; Caroline Delano Johnson, of St. Louis, Cathryn Cravens, commentator on radio, Kathrine Snodgrass, also known as Jane Porter, who conducted the Magic Kitchen program on radio, Therese Wittler, winner of the Samuel French award and Marjorie Moffett, actress and impersonator.

-Morse's school was the only one of its kind conducted by a woman in St. Louis.
+Morse's school was the only one of its kind conducted by a white woman in St. Louis.

 In 1917 Morse wrote Principles of Expression, which she used as a text book in her school.
 She later wrote The Art of Speech.

 In 1923 she spent a summer in Honolulu giving recitals in private homes, and the next winter did the same in New York City.

 She was a charter member of the Society of St. Louis Authors and a member of the Cornelia Green Chapter of the Daughters of the American Revolution.

 She died January 10, 1948, and is buried in the Old Cemetery at DeSoto, Missouri.